mrdonado/speaky-miniplayer/README.md

 This project has been bootstrapped with [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).
 Refer to their README for more information.

+First of all, copy the file `.env.example` to a `.env` file and fill in your `clientId` and `secret`.
+Visit the [spotify developer dashboard](https://developer.spotify.com/dashboard/applications) for more information.

 Install dependencies with `yarn`.

 Start development with `yarn dev`.